 Puppy socialization window

 In many cases, though, the dog simply was not well socialized as a puppy.
-What this means is that during the critical socialization period (between 3 and 14 weeks of age), the puppy was not exposed to enough novel experiences, or may have had scary or overwhelming exposure to our human world.
+What this means is that during the critical socialization period (between 3 and 14 weeks old), the puppy was not exposed to enough novel experiences or might have had scary or overwhelming exposure to our human world.
 During the socialization period, puppies are learning what is safe and unsafe — which plays a big part in shaping who they will become as adults.

 Once the socialization window closes, the particular way that learning happens during that period also ends.
 It doesn’t mean, however, that dogs stop learning.
-In fact, they continue to learn throughout their lives and we can help our dogs feel better about things they find frightening — whether it’s new people, places, dogs, sounds or movements.
+In fact, they continue to learn throughout their lives.
+And we can help our dogs feel better about things they find frightening — whether it’s new people, places, dogs, sounds, or movements.

-If you’re unsure how to make an exposure less overwhelming to start with, think about how you can manage factors such as noise level, amount of the stimulus, invasiveness or distance from the scary thing.
+If you’re unsure how to make an exposure less overwhelming to start with, think about how you can manage factors such as noise level, amount of the stimulus, and invasiveness or distance from the scary thing.
 For example, if your dog is anxious about meeting new dogs, ask a friend with a well-socialized dog to help.
 With both dogs on leash, take a walk parallel to each other, far enough apart that the dogs can’t touch.
 As your dog gets more comfortable, you can gradually move them closer to each other.

-For example, let’s say your dog always pulls his feet away when you try to touch them.
-Using counter-conditioning, you can change his negative reaction to having his feet touched.
-The tolerable level of exposure will be different for every dog, but it might involve slowly moving your hand toward one of his feet without actually touching it, and then giving him a treat.
-The next step might be lightly touching his foot very briefly before feeding him the treat.
+For example, let’s say your dog always pulls their feet away when you try to touch them.
+Using counter-conditioning, you can change this negative reaction to having their feet touched.
+The tolerable level of exposure will be different for every dog, but it might involve slowly moving your hand toward one of their feet without actually touching it and then giving them a treat.
+The next step might be lightly touching their foot very briefly before feeding them the treat.

 Implementing desensitization and counter-conditioning effectively is all about timing and knowing when to move forward and when to go back to the previous step.
 If you find that you feel stuck and your dog isn’t making progress, consider consulting a relationship-based trainer.

-General confidence-boosting for dogs
+General confidence building for dogs

-To build your dog’s confidence in a more general way, provide him with enrichment activities and relationship-based training.
-Simply feeding your dog via food puzzles and getting him involved in nose work (which, by the way, is fun for both dogs and their people) can make them more confident.
+To build your dog’s confidence in a more general way, provide them with enrichment activities and relationship-based training.
+Simply feeding your dog via food puzzles and getting them involved in nose work (which, by the way, is fun for both dogs and their people) can make them more confident.